Frequently Asked Questions

 Hull and East Riding Sports Club Membership Form

-Annual membership of White City is currently just £10.
+Annual membership of White City is currently just £15.
 This is payable when you join our club and then from 1st October every year.
 If you wish to run in any races you also need to be registered with England Athletics.
-Their annual fee is currently £13.
+Their annual fee is currently £15 but may be subject to a yearly increase so may change.
 This is payable when you first join White City and is then due from 1st March every year.

 The club is named after the White City Sports Stadium which used to be located on Anlaby High Road where Arcon Drive is now situated.
 This is close to the shop where the club was founded in 1985.